Arnold (comic strip): Legacy

 McCormick decided to end "Arnold" in 1988, in a suitably bizarre fashion.
 In the last regular strip, which ran on Saturday, April 16, 1988 (an unrelated Sunday strip was seen the next day), Tommy calls Arnold's parents and asks to speak to him.
 However, Tommy is told that a giant bird had grabbed Arnold and flew off with him.
 (When Tommy asks, "What I am supposed to do now?", his apparently unconcerned mother merely says, "Goodbye, Tommy," and hangs up on him.)

 The following month, the cartoonist wrote to the fans of the strip in the Detroit Free Press: "I was extremely gratified and happy to receive all the letters from Free Press readers concerning the demise of Arnold.
 I even had second thoughts.
 But, alas, it was too late.
 The gigantic bird had already swallowed.
 Thank you for your loyalty to the strip."

 Parodies

 Arnold was featured in Mad #253 entry "The Trend Toward Rottenness in the Comic Strips", illustrated by Bob Clarke.

+Books

+From 2023 to 2024, Smallbug Press published the complete run of Arnold in three volumes, the first time the strip is available in print since its original run.
+All three books are sold through Amazon.